Clear Lake AVA

-Clear Lake is an American Viticultural Area (AVA) located entirely within Lake County, California.
-It was established on June 7, 1984 by Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by three of the grape-growers and winery owners located in an area surrounding the watershed of Clear Lake in southwestern Lake County proposing the viticultural area named "Clear Lake."
+Clear Lake is an American Viticultural Area (AVA) located entirely within Lake County centered around the largest natural fresh water lake within the boundaries of California and identifies the principal inhabited region of Lake County.
+The area was established as the nation's 64^{th}, the state's 39^{th} and the county's third appellation on June 7, 1984 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by three of the grape-growers and winery owners located in an area surrounding the watershed of Clear Lake in southwestern Lake County proposing the viticultural area named "Clear Lake."

-The AVA is located between the Mayacamas Mountains to the southwest and the Mendocino National Forest to the northeast.
-It extends to the southeast to just north of the Guenoc Valley viticultural area also in Lake County.
-Clear Lake viticultural area lies entirely within the boundaries of a multi-county North Coast viticultural area.

-Half of viticultural area contains Clear Lake, the largest body of freshwater in the state of California, and the namesake for the county and town.
-Some localities that also use the name Clear Lake in their heritage are Clearlake Oaks, Clearlake Park, Clearlake Highlands and Clear Lake State Park.
+The viticultural area lies between the Mayacamas Mountains to the southwest and the Mendocino National Forest to the northeast.
+It extends to the southeast just north of the Guenoc Valley viticultural area also in Lake County.
+Clear Lake viticultural area was later placed entirely within the boundaries of the multi-county North Coast viticultural area.
+Half of viticultural area contains Clear Lake, the largest body of freshwater, 70.5 sqmi, in the state and the namesake for the county and town.
+Localities also use the name "Clear Lake" in their heritage as Clearlake Oaks, Clearlake Park, Clearlake Highlands and Clear Lake State Park.
 United States Geographical Survey maps document this information.
+For over a century the Clear Lake region has been a popular resort and agricultural center.

 The moderating influence of the lake on the surrounding area results in a climate with less diurnal variation in temperature than surrounding areas where elevations range from 1300 ft to well over 3000 ft.
-Clear Lake AVA is one of the coolest climates in California, which has led to success with grape varietals like Sauvignon blanc.
+Clear Lake AVA has one of the coolest climates in California, which has led to success with grape varietals like Sauvignon Blanc.
+The plant hardiness zone ranges from 8b to 9b.